5l1v3r1/listentothis/README.md

 # listentothis
-A simple script to update one of my Spotify playlists with the top 10 songs from /r/listentothis
+A simple script to update an existing Spotify playlist with the top 10 songs from /r/listentothis

 ## Executing the script
 The program can be invoked by the following command: